sethbrasile/PiFire/01-index.md

 * **PiSmoker** - The project that served as the inspiration for this project and where the PID controller is wholesale borrowed from.
 Special mention to Dan for providing encouraging feedback from day one of this project.
 Many thanks!
 Copyright Dan Borello. [engineeredmusings.com](http://engineeredmusings.com/pismoker/) [github](https://github.com/DBorello/PiSmoker)

-* **Circliful** - Beautiful Circle Gauges from the original PiFire.
-This script is no longer utilized, but deserves continued recognition.
+* **Circliful** - Beautiful Circle Gauges on the dashboard.
 Extra special mention for Patric for providing great support to me via GitHub.
 Copyright Patric Gutersohn & other contributors. [gutersohn.com](http://gutersohn.com/) [github](https://github.com/pguso/js-plugin-circliful)

 * **SVG Gauge** - Credits to Aniket Naik for the excellent SVG-Gauge.
 Released under the MIT License Copyright (c) 2016 [(github profile)](https://github.com/naikus) [github.com](https://github.com/naikus/svg-gauge)